Disrupting the tubes that carry sperm or the egg ends the ability to reproduce.

 What fertility test results in the woman and her partner are

-If reanastomosis is unsuccessful, conception may be possible with in vitro (test tube) fertilization In vitro (test tube) fertilization (IVF) Assisted reproductive technologies involve working with sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.
-(See also Overview of Infertility.)
-If treatment... read more .
+If reanastomosis is unsuccessful, conception may be possible with in vitro (test tube) fertilization In vitro (test tube) fertilization (IVF) Assisted reproductive technologies (ARTs) involve working with sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.
+If infertility treatment with only... read more .

 Vasectomy is used to provide permanent contraception for men.
 It involves cutting and sealing the vasa deferentia (the tubes that carry sperm from the testes).
 A vasectomy, which is done by a urologist in the office, takes about 20 minutes and requires only a local anesthetic.
 Through a small incision on each side of the scrotum, a section of each vas deferens is removed and the open ends of the tubes are sealed off.